MikeCurleyCoosan/pands-weekly-tasks/README.md

 >1.
 Prompt the user and read in two money amounts (in cent).
 >2.
 Add the two amounts.
 >3.
 Print out the amount in a human readable format with a euro sign and decimal point between the euro and cent of the amount.

+The user is asked "Enter ammount1(in cent)", and then to "Enter amount 2(in cent).
+To ensure we are not recieving string inputs or floating point inputs the values are cast to integers in pyton using the [int()](https://www.w3schools.com/python/python_casting.asp).
+The two inputs are then added together to find the total amount in cents, which will be converted to euros by either of two methods.
+The first method is not recommended as dealing with floats in python can produce some undesirable results.

 ![Week2-tasks](Images/Week2-tasks.PNG)